-For horses, always use a raised feeder or hay net rather than feeding from the ground.
+Horses: Always use a raised feeder or hay net rather than feeding from the ground.
 This will help reduce the amount of dirt that they consume, reducing the chances of sand colic.
 Regularly cleaning feeders and watering troughs can also help reduce the transmission of bacteria and parasites.

-Set aside at least 30 minutes each day for activity with your pets.
-That 30 mins can be spent all at once, or broken in to several shorter play periods.
-For dogs, this may be a long walk, some off leash play at the dog park, or a couple dozen ball tosses.
-For cats, time to chase a pole toy or hunt the elusive laser pointer.
+Dogs & Cats: Set aside at least 30 minutes each day for activity with your pets.
+That time can be spent all at once or broken into several shorter play periods.
+For dogs, this may be a long walk, some off-leash play at the dog park, or a couple dozen ball tosses.
+For our feline friends, time to chase a pole toy, peacock feather, or hunt the elusive laser pointer.

-No matter the type of pet, spending some quality time getting them moving is beneficial to their health, and will likely have the side effect of brightening your day.
+No matter the animal, spending some quality time getting them moving is beneficial to their health, and will likely have the side effect of brightening your day.

-If you have a Rabbit, Rat, or other critter with teeth that never stop growing, be sure they have access to plenty of hay and wooden chew toys, and inspect their mouths regularly for signs that the teeth are not wearing down properly.
+If you have a rabbit, rat, or other critter with teeth that never stop growing, be sure they have access to plenty of hay and wooden chew toys, and inspect their mouths regularly for signs that the teeth are not wearing down properly.
 If you find any signs of malocclusion or irritation, a visit to the vet for a tooth trim may be needed.

 A clean living space ranks right up there with good diet and plenty of exercise as one of the most impactful things you can do to support your pet’s health.
 Don’t forget the doo bags when taking your dog for a walk, and put them to use in your own back yard every day.
 No matter how good your cat litter of choice is for odor control, your cat will appreciate a daily removal of waste.
 For small critters and birds, spot clean daily and replace the bedding in their habitat weekly to reduce odor and prevent bacterial build up.